Office of the Dean

 Professor Linda Johnson is an accomplished artist and designer who specializes in limited edition book design.
 She has received several awards including the National Museum for Women in the Arts: Book Artist Fellowship, the Florida Artists' Book Prize and a New York Art Directors Book Design Award.
 Her work has been exhibited internationally and resides in numerous public and private collections including Tate Britain, the National Museum of Women in the Arts, New York Public Library, Harvard, Yale, UCLA, and the Sackner Archives of Concrete and Visual Poetry.
 She received her BFA in Graphic Communication from the University of Houston and her M.F.A. from Virginia Commonwealth University in Visual Communication Design.
 Before joining FAU in 1997, she owned and managed a design studio in Houston, Texas.

-Barclay Barrios, PhD, Associate Professor of English, is an Associate Dean for the Dorothy F. Schmidt College of Arts and Letters.
+Associate Professor of English, is an Associate Dean for the Dorothy F. Schmidt College of Arts and Letters.
+He also serves as the Director for the Center for Women, Gener, and Sexuality Studies.
 Previously, he served as Director of Writing Programs for the department of English.
 He received his PhD from Rutgers, the State University of New Jersey, where he also helped to direct the writing program.
 His research focuses on writing program administration, digital media, pedagogy, and computers and composition and he is the author of the freshman composition reader Emerging: Contemporary Readings for Writers (Bedford / St. Martin's, 2013).
 As an Associate Dean for Arts and Letters, he manages the college's certificate programs and interdisciplinary majors, oversees Student Academic Services, and coordinates the college's assessment and credentialing endeavors.

 Dr. Bradford earned his PhD in American Literature from the University of Iowa.
 He holds an MA in English from Brigham Young University and a BA from the University of Utah.
 His scholarly interests are in 19th Century American literature and culture, with particular interests in the poetry, print culture, and social rituals of the period.
 His monograph, Communities of Death: Whitman, Poe and the American Culture of Mourning was published by the University of Missouri Press in 2014.
 His scholarly work has also appeared in journals such as College Literature, the Walt Whitman Quarterly Review, the Edgar Allan Poe Review, and the Mickle Street Review, as well as in edited collections such as Sentimentalism in Nineteenth-Century America: Literary and Cultural Practices (Farleigh Dickinson, 2013) and Whitman in Context (Cambridge, forthcoming 2017).